 Smart casual is the best way to go, which means shirts and blouses are good choices.
 You also need to be comfortable, because the last thing you want to do is be constantly readjusting or fiddling with your top during the interview.

 Take inspiration from what you would imagine yourself wearing for a work experience placement.
 And if you’re unsure, it’s better to be too smart than too casual – you want to create a good first impression.
+Check out our Instagram video for some more inspiration.

 Although positive body language is key to remember for any type of interview, it is particularly important for online interviews.